Close Menu

 You have probably heard of marriage annulment before.
 Some famous examples from history influence our perception of marriage annulment, and while they are likely to be very different from your annulment case, they still highlight some key features of annulment.

-The most famous example is the controversy that arose in the 16th century when King Henry VIII of England tries to annul his marriage to Catherine of Aragon so that he could marry Anne Boleyn.
+The most famous example is the controversy that arose in the 16th century when King Henry VIII of England tried to annul his marriage to Catherine of Aragon so that he could marry Anne Boleyn.

 Before she married Henry, Catherine had been married to Henry’s older brother Arthur, who died several months after their wedding.